TechExeter/conference-2024/content/speakers/alex-mecklenburg.md

 ## Workshop

-In this second session, we will host a workshop that facilitates the use of the Consequence Scanning tool to explore the consequences of technology choices and processes, providing participants with an opportunity to reflect on both intended and unintended outcomes.
+Our panelists will be joining us for a workshop as a second session.

+A practical and highly interactive workshop that introduces Consequence Scanning as an agile business practice to focus on the positive aspects of a product or decision and mitigate or address potential harms or disasters before they happen.
+Participants will learn about the process and will have the opportunity to experience an adaptable and lightweight practice to take back into their own communities and organisations.